 Visitors can rent out a boat to enjoy the stillness of the town, with a historic castle just up the road to explore, too.
 It’s a truly blissful place, and nothing feels more continental than sitting with a cuppa in hand by the river in the mornings.
 Forget the North of Italy, we’re happy with Yorkshire this summer.

-6. Runswick Bay
+6. Runswick Bay, Yorkshire Coast

 One of Yorkshire’s highly underrated beach destinations, driving over to Runswick Bay beach on a hot summer’s day is truly something.
 Just look at that view, for starters.